Pardot Cookie News 2022

 - Ad-Retargeting Services – Ad retargeting is the practice of tracking visitors to your website around the internet and giving them advertising for products or services they’ve previously viewed or interacted with.

-- Social Buttons – Cookies are placed on your device by most social networking plugins that allow users to log in, share, and like content on third-party websites.
+- Social Buttons – Cookies are placed on your device by most social networking plugins that allow users to log in, share, and like the content on third-party websites.
 As a result, the social networking sites from which these cookies originate can track the websites you visit and serve you relevant adverts when you return to them.

 - Live-Chat Popups – Live-chat popups work in a similar way as social buttons in terms of cookies.
 To improve the user experience, live-chat services will leave a cookie in your browser.
 Because the live-chat popup can recognize you, it will remember your name and the history of your conversations the next time you visit the chat window.